laderast/r_bootcamp_ohsu/part1/notes/part1-script.md

 right now, but will come in handy as you gain experience with R.

 One of the ways that RStudio makes working in R easier is by allowing you to create R projects.
 You can think of a project as a discrete unit of work, such as a chapter of a thesis/dissertation, analysis for a manuscript, or a monthly report.
 We recommend organizing your code, data, and other associated files as projects, which allows you to keep all parts of an analysis together for easier access.

-We’ll be creating a project to use for the duration of this course.
-Create a new project in RStudio:

-  - `File -> New Project`
-  - Choose `New Directory`, then `New Project`
-  - name your project `intro_r` and save it somewhere on your computer you’ll be able to find easily later (we recommend your Desktop or Documents)
-  - Click `Create project`

-After your RStudio screen reloads, note two things:

-  - The file browser in the lower right panel will now show the contents of a new folder, `intro_r`, that was created as a part of your RStudio project.
-  - The console window will show the path, or location in your computer, for your project directory.
-This is important later in class, when this path will be required to locate data for analysis.

-Now we’re ready to create a new R script:

-  - `File -> New File -> R Script`
-  - Save the new file as `class1.R`.
-By default, RStudio will save this in your project directory.

-This R script is a text file that we’ll use to save code we learn in this class.
-We’ll refer to this window as the script or source window.
-Remember to save this file periodically to retain the record of the work you’re doing, so you can re-execute the code later if necessary.

-By convention, a script should include a title at the top, so type the following on the first line:
+For this course, I will be creating the projects for you, but starting next session I will show you how to create your own projects.

+Let's talk a little bit about the project structure.

+Structure of an RStudio project

 `# Introduction to R: Class 1`